 To prevent constipation when eating cheese, add a variety of high-fiber foods to your diet.
 Dietary fiber absorbs water in the gastrointestinal tract — thus making stools bulkier and softer — and allows stools to move through the GI tract with greater ease.
 Though any type of fiber is better than none when it comes to constipation, the Harvard School of Public Health reports that the fiber found in wheat and oat bran may be especially effective in the management of this condition.
 Generally, you should get 14 grams of dietary fiber for every 1,000 calories that you consume, according to the publication "Dietary Guidelines for Americans, 2015."
 Adult women ages 19 to 30 should aim for 28 grams of fiber per day, while adult men of the same age should get 34 grams.
 Women and men ages 31 to 50 should aim for 25 grams and 31 grams daily, respectively, and women and men who are 50-plus should aim for 22 grams and 28 grams, respectively, to prevent constipation and maintain optimal health.

 Consider Cheese Substitutes

 Cheese substitutes are a healthy alternative to dairy-based products and may be effective when it comes to preventing constipation.
-Cheese substitutes that are made from soy may contain dietary fiber and are generally lower in fat that dairy-based counterparts.
+Cheese substitutes that are made from soy or nuts may contain dietary fiber and are generally lower in fat than dairy-based counterparts.
 Experiment with a variety of cheese substitutes to find one that suits your needs and taste buds.
-Though soy cheese was once available only is specialty markets, you can now find it at most grocery stores and whole-food markets.
+Though soy and nut cheese was once available only in specialty markets, you can now find it at most grocery stores and whole-food markets.